kiersten-stokes/ibm-personal-collage/index.md

 ## Hobbies
 - **Weighlifting and nutrition**: I just hit a new squat PR during quarantine, so maybe it wasn't all bad!
-- **Hiking**: It's more like walking around Shreveport because it's quite flat here, but very pretty nonetheless!
+- **Hiking**: It's more like walking around Shreveport because it's quite flat here, but very pretty nonetheless
 - **Hanging out with friends all over the country**: You name a state, and I'm sure I have a friend living somewhere in it
 - **Watching terrible television and movies**: I recently went down a Bigfoot-related movie rabbit hole that seems to have ruined my "recommended for you" category on Netflix forever